mcikalmerdeka/nlp-learning/Business Intelligence Chatbot with Langchain/README.md

 2. Access the application at `http://localhost:8501`
 3. Configure your database connection in the sidebar
-4. Start asking questions in natural language about the Olist e-commerce data!
+4. Start asking questions in natural language!

-Example queries for Olist e-commerce data:
+**Example queries for Olist e-commerce data:**

 - "What is the average monthly active user count for each year?"
 - "Show me the number of customers who made more than one purchase (repeat orders) for each year!"